amanissery/ChocolateVendingMachine/README.md

 Out of range selections in the selection menu are not handled.
 Vending machine will display only available options and other inputs can not be entered.

+Instruction to run:

+Pre requisites : Java 1.8, Apache maven

+Steps to run the application :

+1. Clone the maven project ChocolateVendingMachine from git repository
+2. Package using the following command mvn clean compile package
+3. Run jar using the following command java -jar target/ChocolateVendingMachine-1.0-SNAPSHOT.jar
+4. Key in the inputs